mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: dequal, kleur.
-A copy of the source code may be downloaded from https://github.com/lukeed/dequal.git (dequal), https://github.com/lukeed/kleur.git (kleur).
+The following software may be included in this product: dequal, kleur, resolve.exports.
+A copy of the source code may be downloaded from https://github.com/lukeed/dequal.git (dequal), https://github.com/lukeed/kleur.git (kleur), https://github.com/lukeed/resolve.exports.git (resolve.exports).
 This software contains the following license and notice below:

 The MIT License (MIT)